pruthvirajjadhav1/CodeMate/README.md

 - `/api/v1/admin/applyformula` - For doing the operations on the data in excel file

 ### 🛠️ Token routes.
-- `/api/v1/refresh-token` - For signup of the user
+- `/api/v1/refresh-token` - For updating the token